 The fun of growing vegetables, flowers, shrubs and trees from seeds and cuttings is so rewarding.
-But, transplant shock can take all the fun out when plants don’t show the same vigor.
+But, transplant shock loss can take all the fun out when plants don’t grow or show the same vigor.

 Plants are designed to stay in one place.
 They put down roots, deep or wide, and remain there until they die.
-It is us who move them around.
+It is us who move them around to a new home.

-Transplanting shock is caused by harm to the plant roots, during the transplanting process.
-Shock happens to seedling bedding plants and trees.
+Plant transplant shock is caused by harm to the plant roots, during the transplanting process.

 While the thickest roots are closest to the root ball, the most important roots… those necessary for the plant to survive and thrive, are farthest from the plant.